janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 }
 ```

 At the top, we import `InstantSearch` from [`react-instantsearch-dom`](https://community.algolia.com/react-instantsearch) which is the root component that allows your whole search experience to connect to Algolia's service.
 As the name suggests, `Index` allows you to tap into an individual index and `Hits` provides you with the data returned for a user's search input.
-Finally [`connectStateResults`](https://community.algolia.com/react-instantsearch/connectors/connectStateResults.html) wraps around custom React components and provides them with high-level stats about the current search state such as the query, the number of results and how long it took to fetch them.
+Finally, [`connectStateResults`](https://community.algolia.com/react-instantsearch/connectors/connectStateResults.html) wraps around custom React components and provides them with high-level stats about the current search state such as the query, the number of results and how long it took to fetch them.

 We then import the styled components that make up the UI and the `Input` component into which the user enters the query.